 But where do you start?

 You’ll find varying responses to this question, but my suggestion is to start with what you have.
 Start with the data you have in your CRM and your Marketing Automation platform.
-If the two aren’t integrated and talking at least every 15 minutes, you’re already behind the eight ball.
+If the two aren’t integrated and talking at least every 15 minutes, you’re already behind the eight-ball.

 You need to work with the CIO and CFO to understand how the data you already have access to e.g. the CRM and Marketing Automation platform, can be enhanced if connected to additional systems.
 The first candidate is your ERP data followed by an eStore – if you have one.

 The combination of CRM, ERP, eStore and Marketing Automation data will go a long way towards helping you realise your customer-obsession goals.
 Getting these systems talking to one another is at the top of your priority list.
 It may be via a data warehouse or it could be through direct integration.
-Our experience shows that having Oracle Marketing Cloud B2B (Eloqua) integrated to the CRM, generally the source of truth, is the best place to start.
+Our experience shows that having Oracle Marketing Cloud B2B (Eloqua) integrated into the CRM, generally the source of truth, is the best place to start.

-However each organisation will differ and the connections between various systems and the way they’re connected will differ based on your business requirements and possible system limitations.
+However, each organisation will differ and the connections between various systems and the way they’re connected will differ based on your business requirements and possible system limitations.

 How does this data help?

-- Recent high performing web page views
+- Recent high-performing web page views

 - Recent purchase activity